ArthurChenCoding/react-tutorial/README.md

 # React tutorial website
-This a website project used react to react key concepts This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This a website project used react to react key concepts, can be visited at https://arthurchencoding.github.io This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts